 Serving the Lord Jesus, therefore, is not to be taken lightly.
 What Jesus has said in Matthew 25:14-30 may not sit well with some of the doctrinal positions of man but makes complete sense when we understand the true nature of faith.
 Those who believe in Jesus are not merely to accept the reality of His existence, but to believe that He is Lord and Christ (John 3:16, Acts 2:36).
 If He is Lord, we are not; we cannot continue to walk in our ways and really believe that Jesus is Lord.
 To believe that Jesus is Lord demands that we put our trust in Him, and the only way our trust can be manifest is in what we do.
 So it is that Jesus considers believing in Him the work of God which He would have us to do (John 6:29): faith without works is dead, for faith must be manifest in how we think, feel, and act (James 2:14-26).
 One who claims to believe that Jesus is the Christ of God, the Lord, but does not get busy in His Kingdom is not really trusting Jesus, not really seeking His purposes, and without repentance will be cast into the outer darkness as an unprofitable servant!

-God does not want us to be cast out; He wants us to serve Him as His children and servants of the Lord, and if we do so, we will obtain the same rest as He enjoyed once He created the world (Hebrews 4:1-11).
+God has done great and mighty things to save us; we do not deserve any of it.
+Our salvation and standing before God is entirely dependent on the love, grace, and mercy He has extended toward us through His Son Jesus Christ (Ephesians 2:1-9, Titus 3:3-7).
+And yet God has made us and saved us for good works that we might walk in them (Ephesians 2:10); we remind ourselves of the salvation Jesus obtained on our behalf so we may devote ourselves to good works (Titus 3:8).
+Thus, while we are not saved by our works, we have been saved to work and glorify God in Christ.
+God does not want to cast any of His children out; He wants us to serve Him as His children and servants of the Lord, and if we do so, we will obtain the same rest as He enjoyed once He created the world (Hebrews 4:1-11).
 God is Sovereign, omnipotent, sufficient to do all things, and yet in His purposes He has given it to us to work in His Kingdom, entrusted us with the Gospel of His Son, the message of salvation, and expects us to grow in His grace and knowledge through actively serving and obeying Him.
 May we participate in God’s work so as to participate in His rest to His glory and honor!